Group campaigns to save old slave cemetery - January 29, 1997 [External Link]

 Committing our research to text and then filing it in some forgotten archives allows the dominant culture's writers of history to keep us marginalized.
 Although talks and texts are useful tools they are not sufficient.
 Black history must be made visible for all to see.

-Proposal that town build slave-cemetery
+Proposal that town build slave-cemetery monument is

 The town council of Saint-Armand has run into stiff opposition as it tries to decide whether to declare a 200-year-old slave cemetery a historic site.A council meeting this month, called to discuss the recommendations of a council-appointed committee, ended in a shouting match, committee-member Barry Chamberlin said.